Cactoidal/Time-Crystal/godot/README.md

 Still have a ways to go, but I'm happy to report that by using an interface, I seem to have defeated the "stack to deep" error.

+But.
+I do need to contend with reality.
+While it's great that I can shave off millions of gas using Automation, if the round trip cost for a turn still runs over 1 million gas, there is a problem in my design.
+Right now there are supposed to be 15 turns in a typical match.
+This isn't going to be scalable if it costs 10 LINK just to play 1 game.

+The issue here is the sheer volume of data that must be posted to the chain and/or operated on every single turn.
+Chainlink Functions, especially automated Functions, really shines when requests are pre-encoded.
+This is best suited for requests that always use the same parameters.

+If there is a way to alter the parameters in a pre-encoded message, then perhaps I could get around this problem with minimal additional gas costs.
+But as it stands, unless I'm mistaken, if I want to have custom parameters for each and every Functions call, then I need to CBOR-encode my entire call every single time.

+Add on top of this that I'm encoding a gigantic amount of data, right after writing that data on-chain, and the costs per transaction really start to balloon.

+I don't want to drop everything I've done so far, but perhaps I need to reevaluate aspects of how this game is supposed to work.
+No matter what, I do want to at least use the secret randomness idea.
+This is always going to be expensive, because each game session uses its own seed, iv, and nonce.
+That said, when kept minimal, it's only a couple hundred thousand gas.